Ann Widdecombe: Criminal justice

 In her speech at the 2000 Conservative conference, she called for a zero tolerance policy of prosecution, with the punishment of £100 fines for users of cannabis.
 This was well received by rank-and-file Conservative delegates.

-Over the years, Widdecombe has expressed her support for a reintroduction of the death penalty, which was abolished in the UK in 1965.
-She notably spoke of her support for its reintroduction for the worst cases of murder in the aftermath of the murder of two 10-year-old girls from Soham, Cambridgeshire, in August 2002, arguing that in the five years up to 1970 when the death penalty was suspended, the national murder rate had more than doubled.
+Over the years, Widdecombe expressed her support for a reintroduction of the death penalty, which was banned for use in peacetime in the UK in 1965.
+She notably spoke of her support for its reintroduction for the worst cases of murder in the aftermath of the murder of two 10-year-old girls from Soham, Cambridgeshire, in August 2002, arguing that in the five years up to 1970 during which the death penalty was suspended, the national murder rate had more than doubled.

+Opposition to fox hunting

+Widdecombe consistently voted for the ban on the hunting of foxes.
+She was among more than 20 high-profile people who signed a letter to members of Parliament in 2015 to oppose David Cameron's plan to amend the Hunting Act 2004.

 Environmental and science issues

-She is a committed animal lover and one of the several Conservative MPs to have consistently voted for the ban on the hunting of foxes.
-Widdecombe was among more than 20 high-profile people who signed a letter to Members of Parliament in 2015 to oppose David Cameron's plan to amend the Hunting Act 2004.

-In 2007, she wrote that she did not want to belittle the issue of climate change, but was sceptical of the claims that specific actions would prevent catastrophe.
+In 2007, Widdecombe wrote that she did not want to belittle the issue of climate change, but was sceptical of the claims that specific actions would prevent catastrophe.
 In 2008, she wrote that her doubts had been "crystalised" by Nigel Lawson's book An Appeal to Reason; in 2014, she likened Lawson's difficulty in getting the book published to the book-burnings in Nazi Germany.
-Later in 2008, Widdecombe claimed that the "science of climate change is robustly disputed", then, in 2009, that "There is no climate change, hasn't anybody looked out of their window recently?"
+In 2008, Widdecombe claimed that the "science of climate change is robustly disputed" and, in 2009, that "there is no climate change, hasn't anybody looked out of their window recently?"

 She was one of the five MPs who voted against the Climate Change Act 2008.

-The previous year, she voted to support a parliamentary motion in favour of homeopathy, disagreeing with the Science and Technology Committee's Report on the subject.
+In February 2010, Widdecombe voted to support an early day motion in defence of homeopathy that challenged the report on the subject adopted by the Science and Technology Committee.

-Controversies

-In 2009, she partially defended Carol Thatcher's use of the racial slur 'golliwog' on Any Questions?, saying: "There is a generation to whom a golliwog is merely a toy, a generation which was much endeared by its golliwogs which grew up with them on jam jars ... and there is a generation, a new generation for whom that word is deeply offensive and one does have to make I think some allowance for the fact."
-In December 2019, WhatsApp conversations between her and Brexit Party activists were leaked to the Plymouth Herald which showed Widdecombe using the term amid rumours party campaign funding was being diverted away from Plymouth ahead of the general election of that year.
-Widdecombe said: "Yes, I threw all my toys of the pram.
-Bears and gollywogs flying everywhere!!"
+Religious views